huggingface/diffusers/docs/source/en/training/controlnet.md

 ## Training script

-As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) guide.
-Instead, this guide takes a look at the relevant parts of the script for ControlNet.
+As with the script parameters, a general walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) training guide.
+Instead, this guide takes a look at the relevant parts of the ControlNet script.

 The training script has a [`make_train_dataset`](https://github.com/huggingface/diffusers/blob/64603389da01082055a901f2883c4810d1144edb/examples/controlnet/train_controlnet.py#L582) function for preprocessing the dataset with image transforms and caption tokenization.
 You'll see that in addition to the usual caption tokenization and image transforms, the script also includes transforms for the conditioning image.

 <Tip>

 If you're streaming a dataset on a TPU, performance may be bottlenecked by the 🤗 Datasets library which is not optimized for images.
-To ensure maximum throughput, we encourage you to explore other dataset formats like [WebDataset](https://webdataset.github.io/webdataset/), [TorchData](https://github.com/pytorch/data), and [TensorFlow Datasets](https://www.tensorflow.org/datasets/tfless_tfds).
+To ensure maximum throughput, you're encouraged to explore other dataset formats like [WebDataset](https://webdataset.github.io/webdataset/), [TorchData](https://github.com/pytorch/data), and [TensorFlow Datasets](https://www.tensorflow.org/datasets/tfless_tfds).

 </Tip>